-'Annotation records on planning, where relevant, will identify the successful link between planning and learning outcome.
+'Annotation records on electronic planning (Sharepoint), where relevant, will identify the successful link between planning and learning outcome.
 Subsequent lessons should reflect the previous learning outcomes.
 This will be used to identify pupils who require support or challenge noted during the marking of pupil books and/or daily assessment.